dappforce/subsocial-parachain/pallets/creator-staking/README.md

 - **Staking Information**: The pallet tracks staking information for creators by era, allowing users to stake funds to their favorite creators.

-- **Unstaking and Withdrawal**: Users can start the unbonding process, and once the unbonding period has passed, they can withdraw their staked funds.
+- **Unstaking and Withdrawal**: Users can start the unstaking process, and once the unstaking period has passed, they can withdraw their staked funds.

-- **Reward Distribution**: The pallet calculates and distributes rewards for stakeholders and creators on a periodic basis (e.g., per era), incentivizing participation in the ecosystem.
+- **Reward Distribution**: The pallet calculates and distributes rewards for backers and creators on a periodic basis (e.g., per era), incentivizing participation in the ecosystem.

-- **Lock Periods**: To prevent immediate withdrawals, the pallet manages lock periods.
-Stakers must wait out an unbonding period after initiating an unstaking operation.

-- **Events**: The pallet emits events for various lifecycle events, such as staking, unstaking, claiming rewards, and era changes, which can be used for monitoring and analytics.

-- **Custom RPCs**: The pallet provides custom RPCs for querying staking information.

 ## License